-OpenVPN is the most popular VPN protocol that every leading VPN service uses today, owing to its open-source nature, wide degree of auditing, and speeds and security.
+OpenVPN is the most popular VPN protocol that every leading VPN service uses today, owing to its open-source nature, a wide degree of auditing, and speeds and security.

 Since OpenVPN is an open-source VPN protocol, Windows does not offer native support for it.
-What you will need is a third party program called OpenVPN GUI, which you can download here.
+What you will need is a third-party program called OpenVPN GUI, which you can download here.

 Once downloaded, follow the steps below to install it on your Windows:

-- Press I Agree button
+- Press the I Agree button

 - Click Next

 - If you get the following prompt for installing the TAP-Win32 Adapter, press Install

 - Press Next when the installation is complete